-December retains the energy of death walking, this is the time to claim your skills as a psychopomp(e), soul guide, death doula and medium.
+December retains the energy of spiritual death walking, this is the time to claim your skills as a psychopomp(e), soul guide, death doula and medium.
 All the fuss around Samhain neglects that the end of October ushers in a season of spirits rather than just one day.
-I wrote a bunch of death walking articles around that time, including ways to connect with the ancestors of place, a Great Goddesses ritual for unleashing your inner witch, and the death walking oil that so many of you have written to me proclaiming it’s effectiveness.
+I wrote several spiritual death walking articles around that time, including ways to connect with the ancestors of place, a Great Goddesses ritual for unleashing your inner witch, and the death walking oil that so many of you have written to me proclaiming it’s effectiveness.
 All those workings can still be done in December.
 The fact that this is a season is why I call it the Holy Darkness.
 It is a sacred time for witchcraft, for those of us who draw down the moon, talk to the dead, and work with all manner of spirits.

 From the Dark, Wet Womb We Are Reborn

 Venturing into Hekate’s Cave is a journey of becoming.
 Perhaps out of desperation, curiosity or a combination, we turn away from the bright light of false positivity towards the darkness.
 Hekate’s torches shine in the distance, a dim light that we can choose to follow.
 Trust in ourselves is a necessity for this work, even though I’ve often had only the weakest grasp on it.
 Through introspection and healing, we reveal what we knew all along.
 A reunion with our truth occurs.
 Then we are born anew.
 Stronger, wiser and more certain of our magick.